jj1bdx/airspy-fmradion/README.md

    - for NBFM: wide: +-20kHz, default: +-10kHz, medium: +-8kHz, narrow: +-6.25kHz
  - `-l dB` Enable IF squelch, set the level to minus given value of dB
  - `-E stages` Enable multipath filter for FM (For stable reception only: turn off if reception becomes unstable)
+ - `-r ppm` Set IF offset in ppm (range: +-1000000ppm) (Note: this option affects output pitch and timing: *use for the output timing compensation only!*

 ## Major changes

+### Rate compensation for adjusting audio device playback speed offset

+* Background: some audio devices shows non-negligible offset of playback speed, which causes eventual audio output buffer overflow and significant delay in long-term playback.
+* How to fix: compensating the playback speed offset gives more accurate playback timing, by sacrificing output audio pitch accuracy.
+A proper compensation will eliminate the cause of increasing output buffer length, by sending less data (lower sampling rate) to the conversion process.
+* You can specify the compensation rate by ppm using `-r` option.
+* How to estimate the rate offset: when elapsed playback time is `Tp` [seconds] and output buffer length (`buf=` in the debug output) increases during the time is `Ts` [seconds], the compensation rate is `(Ts/Tp) * 1000000` [ppm].
+* For example, if the output buffer length increases for 1 second after playing back for 7 hours (25200 seconds), the offset rate is 1/25200 * 1000000 ~= 39.68ppm.
+* +- 100ppm offset is not uncommon among the consumer-grade audio devices.
+* +- 100ppm pitch change may not be recongizable by human.

+#### Caveats for the rate compensation

+* *Do not use this feature if the per-sample accuracy is essential.*
+* *Do not use this feature for non-realtime output (for example, to files).*
+* Output audio pitch increases as the offset increases.
+* Too much compensation will cause output underflow.
+* This feature causes fractional (non-integer) resampling by `IfResampler` class, which causes more CPU usage.

 ### Smaller latency